mulab/camus.treehole/Schema.md

 # Holes Collection
 All the neccessary information about a hole is stored here.

-From a hole document, you can go further find its comments, the others holes which are citing this hole, author profile etc. in other collections.
+From a hole document, you can go further find:
+* its comments
+* other holes which are citing this hole
+* profile and role of the author
+* etc.

+in other collections.

 ```json
 {